opensourcecorp/opensourcecorp.github.io/_posts/2022-02-27-progress-report.markdown

   Harbor), as well as the other features that GitLab provides.

 * [`scrawl`](https://github.com/opensourcecorp/scrawl) is a new app -- it's a
-* simple note-taker that supports tag search.
+  simple note-taker that supports tag search.
 Lots of stuff planned for it, while keeping it super simple & lightweight.
 Stay tuned.

-The above is mostly a collective brain dump of what's been being worked on acros OSC, with more to come all the time.
+The above is mostly a collective brain dump of what's been being worked on across OSC, with more to come all the time.
 So as always, stay tuned for continued updates as we build out the rest of the platform!